conjurinc/apidocs/api.md

     + account: conjur (string) - organization account name
     + kind: variable_group (string) - Purpose of the resource
     + id: aws_keys (string) - Name of the resource, query-escaped
-    + acting_as: conjur:group:security_admin (string, optional) - Fully-qualified Conjur ID of a role to act as, query-escaped
+    + acting_as: conjur:group:ops (string, optional) - Fully-qualified Conjur ID of a role to act as, query-escaped

 + Request
     + Headers